ohmegaloceros-boop/glassknife/README.md

-THis is the page for the Denver band Glass Knife
+This is the page for the Denver band Glass Knife